EOkoyomon/eokoyomon.github.io/content/experience.md

 img="images/tum_logo.png"
 title="PhD Candidate"
 timeline="Mar 2023 - Present"
 notes="<a href=\"https://www.epe.ed.tum.de/emt/startseite/\">Professorship of Energy Management Technologies</a>.
 Research in data-driven methods for the analysis and control of power grids, and the development of scalable, decentralized energy systems.
-Thesis supervision, as well as support for lecture, lab and seminar courses" >}}
+Thesis supervision; support for lecture, lab and seminar courses" >}}

 {{< experience
 organization="Google and Google.org"